vigetlabs/microcosm/docs/api/presenter.md

 ## Overview

 The Presenter add-on makes it easier to keep application logic high within a component tree.
-It is designed specifically to extract and compute properties coming from a Microcosm instance and efficiently send them down as `props` to child "passive view" React components.
+It subscribes to state changes via a `getModel` method, designed specifically to extract and compute properties coming from a Microcosm instance.
+When state changes, model keys are efficiently sent down as props to child “passive view” React components.

 Presenters also make it easy for components deep within a component tree to communicate without passing a long chain of props.
 The